How did you get started?

 SYTYCD has not only changed my life but the lives of so many dancers and choreographers.
 I was on the show first as a contestant.
 It gave me the chance as a contemporary/lyrical dancer to do what I love on a professional level, which had never happened before.
 I knew I always wanted to choreograph so when I was given the opportunity through this show, I took it, ran with it, and never looked back.
 Nigel Lythgoe has given a voice to dancers and choreographers that had never been heard before in this age on television.
 It has given choreographers the chance to be household names.

 At what age did you start to dance and did it come easy?

 Easy?!
 Dance and easy never go in the same sentence!
 While I started actual dance class at age 3, I would have started earlier but that was the rule at my mom's dance studio.
-I was dancing since the time I could walk.
+I was dancing at the time I could walk.
 I also started choreographing at a young age.
-I would create things and remember it so I could show it to my mom.
+I would create things and remember them so I could show it to my mom.

 I think my specialty is my ability to tell a story.
 I use people's raw emotions to drive my movement.
 Musicality definitely comes most naturally to me.
 It’s how my ears hear the music and how I can paint that picture in my mind, making it come to life.

 You have an amazing body.
 What advice can you give readers on breaking into dance?
 What kind of shape do they need to be in?